Project type:

 A healing atmosphere within Nya Karolinska Solna

-The healthcare blocks connect to the research buildings in the north and Karolinska Institute’s new lab in the west.
-Between the health care and research facilities, the Academic street runs, tying together the New Karolinska Solna with the Karolinska Institute, which bridges Solnavägen via a new pedestrian and cycle bridge.
+The care quarters connect to the research buildings to the north and to Karolinska Institutet’s new laboratory to the west.
+Between the care and research functions runs the Academic Promenade, which links the hospital with Karolinska Institutet and bridges Solnavägen via a new pedestrian and cycle bridge.

 World leading Life Science cluster in Hagastaden